calzoneman/simplesnap/README.md

 This script makes a `DELETE` request for an image uploaded using your authentication key.
 If the image exists and is not expired, the server will delete the image and database record.

+## A note about virtualhosts

+If you are running simplesnap behind a reverse proxy (I use nginx), make sure the `Host` header is set properly by the proxy or else the links returned by `/upload` will contain `127.0.0.1` (or whatever address the proxy is configured to connect to) instead of the correct hostname.

 ## Help / Contact